Gigantorhynchus: Hosts

+The life cycle of an acanthocephalan consists of three stages beginning when an infective acanthor (development of an egg) is released from the intestines of the definitive host and then ingested by an arthropod, the intermediate host.
+Although the intermediate hosts of most Gigantorhynchus are not known, for the order Gigantorhynchida, this intermediate host is usually an insect.
+When the acanthor molts, the second stage called the acanthella begins.
+This stage involves penetrating the wall of the mesenteron or the intestine of the intermediate host and growing.
+The final stage is the infective cystacanth which is the larval or juvenile state of an Acanthocephalan, differing from the adult only in size and stage of sexual development.
+The cystacanths within the intermediate hosts are consumed by the definitive host, usually attaching to the walls of the intestines, and as adults they reproduce sexually in the intestines.
+The acanthor are passed in the feces of the definitive host and the cycle repeats.
+There are no known paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction) for Gigantorhynchus.

 Gigantorhynchus species infest marsupials and myrmecophagids (anteaters) in Central and South America and possibly a baboon from Africa.
 They are found in the intestines.
 Cystacanths, the larval state of an Acanthocephalan, of G. echinodiscus were found in the hemocoels of soldier termites, the intermediate host.
 Termites infested with G. echinodiscus show head shape abnormalities and discolouration.
-Although worker termites feed directly on the feces of the final host (the location of the eggs of G. echinodiscus) it is not known why they are not infected with cystacanths or how they pass the eggs on to the soldiers where they develop into cystocanths.
+Although worker termites feed directly on the feces of the definitive host (the location of the eggs of G. echinodiscus) it is not known why they are not infected with cystacanths or how they pass the eggs on to the soldiers where they develop into cystocanths.
 The giant anteater diet consists almost entirely of termites and the cystacanths from consumed termites mature and reproduce in the intestines of the host and the eggs are then passed in the feces.
-There are no paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction) involved in the life cycle of G. echinodiscus.
 Infestation of the giant anteater can cause at least partial obstructions of the intestines, severe lesions of the intestinal wall, and may lead to death.
+There are no reported cases of any Gigantorhynchus species infesting humans in the English language medical literature.